Megyn Kelly Blasts O'Reilly, Says Silencing Of Women 'Has To Stop'

 O'Reilly was ousted in April after The New York Times reported that he had paid settlements to at least five women over sexual harassment allegations.
 This weekend, the Times reported on the existence of a sixth settlement, less than a year ago, for an eye-popping $32 million.
 Shortly after that settlement in January, Fox renewed O'Reilly for a new contract that amounted to a multimillion-dollar raise.

 O'Reilly has denied the allegations.
-And he's previously claimed that no one ever filed a complaint against him with Fox News' human resources department.
+And he has previously claimed that no one ever filed a complaint against him with Fox News' human resources department.

 On Monday, during her new daytime slot at NBC's Today show, Kelly said it could conceivably be true that nobody filed a formal complaint with HR — "Fox News was not exactly a friendly environment for harassment victims who wanted to report," she said.